 This Easy Rice Pilaf Recipe is made with everyday, budget-friendly items you are bound to already have in your pantry.
 Packed with loads of herbaceous flavor, once you taste this super side dish, you will ditch that rice packet and never look back.

-–Long Grain Rice: Long grain rice like Jasmine rice is perfect for this recipe.
+–Long Grain Rice: Long grain rice like Jasmine rice is perfect for this seasoned rice recipe.
 There is no need to rinse long grain rice as it is much less starchy than short grain varieties.

 –Broken Spaghetti: You can use an array of straight noodles, orzo, or noodles for soup.
 I always have spaghetti and I simply break up a small bundle of noodles into the dish.
 This recipe is great for using up the last of a box of spaghetti.
 Break the dry noodles up into one inch pieces.
 You need about a quarter of a cup or a dime sized bundle of spaghetti.

 –Chicken Broth or Bouillon: Broth will add some saltiness and lots of herbal tastes for a fuller flavor than cooking rice in water.